-Most employers are looking for applicants with a potential for growth.
+Most employers are looking for applicants with growth potential.
 For this reason, including leadership skills in your soft skills for a resume is a great move.
-Leadership skills are a set of soft skills that enable you to lead a team by example.
+Leadership skills are soft skills that enable you to lead a team by example.
 A good leader can manage his team to better its performance.
 Moreover, a leader should be able to make decisions and resolve conflicts when they arise.

 - Strategic thinking

 4. Problem-solving skills